 Ed Powers received his BS and MS degrees in Electronic Engineering and Instrumental Science from the University of Arkansas.
 Previously, he has worked at NRL on GPS clock development and at the USNO as the GPS Operations Division Chief.
 Ed joined the Aerospace Corp in October 2018 as Senior Project Engineer, GNSS Engineering & Technology.

 Time: Monday, January 28, 4:00 p.m. - 5:00 p.m.

 This course will describe the methods that are used to distribute time and frequency information, with special emphasis on methods that are independent of global navigation satellite systems.
 The course will illustrate these methods with the requirements of commercial and financial institutions and distributors of electrical power.
 In addition to the purely technical requirements, additional requirements that result from the need to demonstrate traceability to national standards will also be discussed.
 The level of accuracy that is required to support these applications is relatively modest from the perspective of the internal time scales of most National Metrology Institutes and timing laboratories, but satisfying the requirements becomes much more challenging when the need for extreme reliability and the limitations of many of the common distribution channels are included.
 None of the alternative solutions that have been proposed is completely adequate now and all of them will have increasing difficulty satisfying the increasing accuracy requirements in the future.

-Dr. Judah Levine is a Fellow of the National Institute of Standards and Technology and is the leader of the Network Synchronization Project in the Time and Frequency Division, which is located in the NIST laboratories in Boulder, Colorado.
+Dr. Judah Levine is a Fellow of NIST and leader of the Network Synchronization Project in the Time and Frequency Division in Boulder, Colorado.
 He received his Ph.D. in Physics from New York University in 1966.
 Dr. Levine is a member of the IEEE and a Fellow of the American Physical Society.